tjmcode/MITxPRO-PacMen/README.md

 ### Dependencies

-* MIT xPRO: "PacMen" Starter Code.
+* MIT xPRO: "PacMen" Starter Code, embeedded and refactored in this project.

 ### Installing